Enricopv/divvyhw/readMe.md

 Hello there!
 Here is repo for the homework assignment.
 I had intially wanted to do a bunch of fancy stuff with react-native-renanimated2, but I opted to focus on:

-- Only wanting to use one Line Graph component with many props available to allow for customization
+- Creating one customizable Line Graph and use it in 3 different situations.
-- Ability to add any number of data sets AND chart options to configure their color
+- Ability to add any number of data sets AND chart options to configure options like color.
-- Interacting with the graph through JavaScript to native iOS
+- Interacting with the graph through JavaScript to native iOS.
-- Updating the UI via native iOS chart interaction to JavaScript state
+- Updating the UI via native iOS chart interaction to JavaScript state.

 I look forward to hearing from you all!